JPG to Excel Converter

 Yes, but treat OCR output as a data-entry aid, not a final record.
 Review amounts, dates, tax fields, IDs, and totals before using the spreadsheet for accounting, legal, or operational decisions.

-Can I convert a JPG into Excel online for free?
+Can I convert a JPG into an Excel sheet?

 Excel conversion guides